This article will discuss the various elements of WKS in the following sections:

 - Experience issues with executive or mentally demanding tasks

-There is a slight contrast in these manifestations in that patients with Wernicke-Korsakoff Syndrome (WKS) appear to belong to both genders, and impairments on mentally demanding tasks are commonly detected in tandem with memory problems.
+There is a slight contrast in these manifestations in that people with Wernicke-Korsakoff Syndrome (WKS) appear to belong to both genders, and impairments on mentally demanding tasks are commonly detected in tandem with memory problems.
 In addition, persons with alcohol-related impairments can, with prolonged abstinence from alcohol, be at least partially rehabilitated in their functional capabilities.

 By far the most prevalent cause of Wernicke-Korsakoff Syndrome is excessive alcohol consumption over an extended period of time that is common among alcoholics.
 Thiamine (vitamin B-1) deficiency is a common consequence of over-indulgence in alcohol consumption.
-Individuals who fast for extended periods of time can also get a lack of vitamin B-1, as can those who are poorly nourished or whose systems do not properly digest their regular intake of nutrients.
+Individuals who fast for extended periods of time can also have a lack of vitamin B-1, as can those who are poorly nourished or whose systems do not properly digest their regular intake of nutrients.

 And although heavy drinking commonly comes with inadequate diets (fast and processed food, with sizable amounts of preservatives, dyes and coloring agents), alcohol interferes with the digestive system’s primary task of funneling vital nutrients to the rest of the body.
 In that context, the body needs thiamine to convert food, and predominantly sugar, into energy.
 Vitamin B-1 has a short shelf life of only 18 days in the body, and it is stored in minute amounts in the liver.